-You can now access our Pastor and Chapels database.
+Here you can access our Pastor and Chapels database.
 This is an ongoing project and we welcome your comments.
 You can inform us of additions and corrections from the database search page.
 If you have any general feedback please contact the webmaster.

-You can access our Library Catalogue here.
-This now contains the majority of our stock including biographies and chapel histories.
+This is our Library Catalogue.
+This contains the majority of our stock including biographies and chapel histories.
+You may wish to check this before contacting the library or arranging a visit.

 Special REDUCTIONS on books - 60-70%